dff1980/SAPDI-2022/README.md

 - All system need access to update repositories (RMT) or installation media

 ######
-You can create own RMT server using the next [instruction](rmt.md).
+You can create the own RMT server using the next [instruction](rmt.md).
 #### For All Servers

 - Static IP for all Nodes.